chappers/CarND-Traffic-Sign-Classifier-Project/writeup.md

 In addition to this, I played around with dropout as a way to regularise our neural network.
 Initially I used drop out on all layers, but defaulted to only the final layer, due to the massive increase in time required to train.
 This helped bring the training and validation datasets to have a closer score.

-I found increasing EPOCH didn't do much except increase frustration, so I left it relatively low (25) so that I could iteratively improve other parts of the process.
+I found increasing EPOCH didn't do much except increase frustration, so I left it relatively low (10) so that I could iteratively improve other parts of the process, which were far more effective.

 All other options to be the same as LeNet.